zivillian/ism7mqtt/README.md

 ## How?

 Create a parameter.json file which is needed for ism7mqtt by running the ism7config tool on any machine which can connect to your ism7.
-This only need's to be done once (or after you changed your your Wolf setup):
+This only needs to be done once (or after you changed your your Wolf setup):

 ```sh
 ism7config -i <ism7 ip/host> -p <ism7 password>